At long last, could this be it… a backpack that isn’t just perfect for adventure travel, but that also doesn’t compromise on design?

 - Integrated main pack + day pack system

 Material & design

-While grey is the only base color currently available, you can add a personal touch by choosing one of 9 available strap colors.
+There are three different base colors currently available.
+You can also add a personal touch by choosing one of 9 available strap colors, as well as customizing your color combinations.
 You can view the color options at Salkan.

-I tested this backpack during a month-long island hopping trip in the Canaries.
-It only rained for a couple of days, but the Salkan performed well in any weather.
-Furthermore, its rain-resistant features make me confident to recommend it for any kind of adventure trip.
+I tested this backpack during a six-week island hopping trip in the Canaries.
+While it only rained for a couple of days during my trip, I found that the Salkan performed well in any weather.
+Furthermore, its rain-resistant features make me confident to recommend it for any kind of trip.

 Inside, there is also an orange-colored inner lining that can be closed with a drawstring, forming a second line of defense against any water or dust.
 Finally, there is a built-in dedicated rain and flight cover, which will see this backpack through the worst types of weather.

 The Salkan has a stylish look to be sure, but its eye-catching design hides that it’s also very much a rugged and all-weather backpack.